okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ### Use afterRender with the third generation

 The third generation of the Sign-In Widget is built on React.js.
-It inteprets the `afterRender` function in a way that's incompatible with customizations.
-The widget reverts your customizations to Okta default settings.
+It interprets the `afterRender` function in a way that's incompatible with customizations.
+Sign-In Widget reverts your customizations to Okta default settings.

-Typically, with the second generation of the widget, you can use `afterRender` to change label text or input labels on a page.
-The widget triggers `afterRender` when transitioning to a new page and animations have finished.
+Typically, with the second generation of Sign-In Widget, you can use `afterRender` to change label text or input labels on a page.
+The Sign-In Widget triggers `afterRender` when transitioning to a new page and animations have finished.
 See [afterRender](https://github.com/okta/okta-signin-widget?tab=readme-ov-file#afterrender).

 #### Resolve the afterRender revert

-To keep the third generation of the widget from reverting your customizations, use the DOM `MutationObserver()` function.
+To keep the third generation of the Sign-In Widget from reverting your customizations, use the DOM `MutationObserver()` function.
 See [MutationObserver](https://dom.spec.whatwg.org/#ref-for-dom-mutationobserver-mutationobserver).

 > **Note:** Use the `MutationObserver` with caution.
 The following solutions are only for developers with experience using this function.